[BIG News]

 The change also widens the daily service window, with the first express leaving 17 minutes earlier at 6:43am and the last train running 33 minutes later at 7:25pm.

-The G25 train will remain the fastest option on this route, but it will only make a stop at Nanjing South, cutting the travel time to approximately 4 hours and 18 minutes.
+The G25 train will become the fastest option on this route.
+It will only make a stop at Nanjing South, cutting the travel time to approximately 4 hours and 18 minutes.
 The current schedule includes five intermediate stops between Shanghai and Beijing, with the entire journey taking 4 hours and 54 minutes.

 More Trains, More Tastes: Shanghai's Rail Shake-Up Brings New Flexibility to Travel